Touch Screen Gaskets, Display Gaskets, LCD Gaskets

 The obvious location is to seal the enclosure at the edge of the viewing area of the enclosure.
 The sealing function can be for simple dust sealing, light water exposure such as occasional water drips or cleaning or even more aggressive outdoor applications where there is heavy water exposure.

 Similar to load distributing, touch panel gaskets are used to fill gaps between the screen and the display and/or the screen and bezel.
-The gasket will take up gaps generated by tolerance stack-ups in the device.
+The display gasket will take up gaps generated by tolerance stack-ups in the device.

 Display gaskets offer some degree of cushioning to protect the display from damage due to mechanical shock.
 In the event that a device is dropped or banged, the gasket will act as a touchscreen cushion, offering a limited amount of protection.